-At the early stage in your career, your challenge is to get onto the right teams and projects and be championed by the key influencers in your firm.
-If you want your partners and managers to notice of you, then go in with the attitude that you will be known as a delight to work with.
-For example,
+At the early stage of your career, your challenge is to get onto the right teams and projects.
+You also want to be championed by the key influencers in your firm.
+If you want your partners and managers to notice you, then go in with the attitude that you will be known as a delight to work with.
+If you follow the list below, you will be on your way to getting noticed and getting that promotion ahead of your peers:

 - take the initiative (where appropriate)